 An area of land where surface water runs into smaller channels, creeks or rivers and discharges into a common point and may include many sub-basins or sub-catchments.
 Also known as river basin or catchment.

-The variability among living organisms from all sources (including terrestrial, marine and other aquatic ecosystems and the ecological complexes of which they are part).
-It includes diversity within species and between species, and diversity of ecosystems.
+The variability among living organisms from all sources.
+It includes diversity within and between species, and diversity of ecosystems.

 A measure of overall phytoplankton biomass.
 It is widely considered a useful proxy to measure nutrient availability and the productivity of a system.